mynew4/cmangos-docs-wiki/Installation-Instructions.md

 These Installation Instructions are expected to be current, so please read through every step again to ensure that you didn’t skip or misunderstand something before going to the forums.

-If you are an absolute beginner to programming and compiling then you may want to go through the Beginners-Guide-Home\[Beginner’s Guide\] first.
+If you are an absolute beginner to programming and compiling then you may want to go through the [Beginner’s Guide](Beginners-Guide-Home) first.

 # Addresses